 if you have questions or requests pertaining to our service schedule.

 Our incredibly soft tees have been seen all over the city.
 Grab yours today before they run out!

-T-shirts are $18.
+T-shirts are a suggested donation of $18.
 Contact the office for more information.

 Alternate Ways to Get to the Downtown Synagogue!